How to Setup Django + Starter Template

-In this article, I'll show you how to set up a django project following all best practices.
+In this article, I'll show you how to set up a Django project following best practices.

-But if you want to skip all these steps and download the starter template you can click here to get the Django Starter Template.
+If you want to skip these steps and download the starter template, click here to get the Django Starter Template.

 Setting up a Virtual Environment